jamil2388/PyG_Explore/README.md

 This notebook demonstrates Node Classification and Graph Classification using Homogeneous graph data

+### GNN Hands on Part 3

+This notebook takes a hands on with Heterogeneous Graph data.
+Here we use Movielens dataset to predict if a user rates a movie of a type of genre,
+with the help of Self Supervised Link Prediction task.
+We also look deeply into the preprocessing steps needed to build up a heterogeneous graph data from a raw dataset

 ### Splits

 This notebook shows the study of Node vs Edge level splits in pyg.
 We study the methods RandomNodeSplit vs RandomLinkSplit on toy datasets.
 There is a load_file method which can load any pkl file.
 Our datasets are homogeneous and heterogeneous graphs.
 The code can be applied to any sort of dataset as long as it is a pyg graph.